 Business Writing Style Guide

 When discussing new writing projects with potential clients, I’m sometimes asked which business writing style guide I follow.
-While I’ve read the style guides from several publishers, I don’t follow any one; style guides tend to be too long, and rules too obscure, to for me to consistently remember.
+While I’ve read several publishers’ style guides, I don’t follow any one; style guides tend to be too long, and rules too obscure for me to consistently remember.

-For my own use, I’ve developed an amalgam of common-sense, high-level British and American writing rules.
-I’ve consolidated them here in an informal, concise guide that I can point clients and co-workers to when asked.
+I’ve developed an amalgam of common-sense, high-level American and British writing conventions and consolidated them in this informal, concise guide that I share with clients and coworkers.

-Because my style blends British and American conventions, this document also serves as a guide to some of the key differences between the two traditions.
+This document also serves as a reference to some of the key differences between American and British conventions.

 Acronyms

 In American English, versus is generally abbreviated as “vs.” with a period.
 U.S. legal writing makes an exception, shortening it to “v.”, as in Brown v.
 Board of Education.
-In British English, the standard abbreviation is “vs” without a period, while British legal usage also shortens it to “v” without a full stop.
+In British English, the standard abbreviation is “vs” without a period, while British legal usage also shortens it to “v”.
 I prefer the British approach and use “vs”.

 Commas